vbx14/mini-mes/README.md

-# mini-MES: Flask-based Simulation of Apriso Modules (Production, Quality, Warehouse)
+# mini-MES: Flask-based Simulation of DELMIA Apriso Modules (Production, Quality, Warehouse)

 - A minimal Manufacturing Execution System (MES) simulation in Flask, designed to emulate Apriso modules for Production, Quality Inspection, and Warehouse Inventory, with monitoring using Prometheus and Grafana.
 - Built for simulating basic MES functionality with production-grade monitoring hooks.
 Ideal for backend prototyping and IoT integrations.